Santhigh/FrontendFramework/README.md

 Resources :

-Static resources: it contains the static variables used throughout the framework.
+Static resources: it contains the static variables used throughout the project.

 Utilities: This package contains classes to retrieve the test data, take screenshots, and store reports.